|Nutritional Guidelines (per serving)|

-Heat a frying pan.
+Heat a frying pan over medium-high heat.
 (A cast-iron skillet works well.)
 Do not add any oil.

 When the pan is hot, place half of the grated yucca in the middle of the pan.
 Spread it out with a spatula, or back of a spoon, into a circular cake that is approximately two inches around and 1/2 inch thick.